-With 35 years in the profession Dr Stick is proficient in the following techniques; Chiropractic Biophysics of Posture, Gonstead/Diversified, Thompson Drop Table, Activator Instrument adjusting and Nimmo-Tonus soft tissue release.
+With over 35 years in the profession Dr Stick is proficient in the following techniques; Chiropractic Biophysics of Posture, Gonstead/Diversified, Thompson Drop Table, Activator Instrument adjusting and Nimmo-Tonus soft tissue release.

 Selection of the appropriate techniques to use, is individual to each case and based on clinical judgement and experience.
 The best approach for you is the one that relieves the pain of your presenting symptoms, but also addresses the underlying cause of the problem.